sraghu-rs/Digirest/README.md

 	mvn clean package
 ```

+Deploy the generated war file into Tomcat container.

-You can then access Digirest here: [http://localhost:8080/digirest/index.html](http://localhost:8080/)
+You can then access Digirest here: [http://localhost:8080/](http://localhost:8080/)

 ## Database configuration